-We often hear the refrain that Disciplined Agile (DA) is too complex, that it needs to be simpler.
+We often hear the refrain that Disciplined Agile (DA) is too complicated, that it needs to be simpler.
 Believe me, we’re all for simplicity and we do everything that we can to make DA as simple as possible.
-However, to be fair, we often find that the people complaining about complexity are often coming at the situation from a different point of view than we are.
+However, to be fair, we often find that the people complaining about this are often coming at the situation from a different point of view than we are.

-With this blog we work through how DA reflects the necessary complexity that we face as IT professionals.
-To do this let’s explore why DA may appear to be complex at first.
+With this blog we work through how why the complications encompassed by DA reflects the reality that we face in modern enterprises.
+To do this let’s explore why DA may appear to be complicated at first.
 This blog explores the following issues:

-- There is a natural complexity in what we do
+- There is a natural complications in what we do

-- Choice is good, but having choices adds complexity
+- Choice is good, but having choices adds complications

-- People underestimate the complexity of the familiar
+- People underestimate the inherent complications of the familiar

 - DA purposefully includes some questionable choices